magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-31307-magento-patch-out-of-memory-on-certain-categories.md

 ---
-title: MDVA-31307 Magento patch: Out of memory on certain categories
+title: "MDVA-31307 Magento patch: Out of memory on certain categories"
-labels: 2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,MQP 1.0.19,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,PHP Fatal Error,category pages,error message,memory,support tools
+labels: "2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,MQP 1.0.19,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,PHP Fatal Error,category pages,error message,memory,support tools"
 ---

 The MDVA-31307 Magento patch fixes the issue where Magento\_Csp/Model/BlockCache consumes a lot of memory and generates enormous cached strings, which causes problems for certain pages with a lot of dynamically whitelisting scripts and styles.
 The provided patch optimizes this process.This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-31307.
 Please note that the issue is fixed in Magento 2.4.2.